 A few weeks ago, my partner and I were up in the north woods of Minnesota enjoying a long weekend away.
 We spent our days out in nature.
 Hiking the hillsides, swimming in the lagoons of waterfalls, and enjoy vast views of the coniferous forests that stretched high above our heads.
 I was also on my period.
 Why is this relevant?

 It’s the most wonderful time of the year!
 It means it’s almost Autumn and I can, eventually, venture outside without fainting from the humidity!
 Also, sweater weather.

 Let’s be real - many sex education curriculums leave a lot to be desired.
 In fact, as of 2017, only 24 states (and the District of Columbia) require sex education in schools, and only 13 of those states require sex education to be medically accurate.

 It's that time of year when days grow longer and the school year grows shorter.
 You can see the light at the end of the academic tunnel, but before you sashay your way across the finish line you have one more hurdle to tackle: finals.

 I had my first panic attack in 2008.
 I remember thinking I was going to die right then and there.
-But I didn’t die, instead, I ended up at urgent care where an over-worked PA shoved a prescription for Xanax in my face and sent me on my way.
-I relied solely on medication to control my anxiety for a little under two years.
+But I didn’t die.
+Instead, I ended up at urgent care where an over-worked PA shoved a prescription for Xanax in my face and sent me on my way.

 Menstrual stigma can have a wide range of effects on young girls and women and can even influence how we care for our bodies and the products we choose to use.
 As a young girl I remember learning about the two ways to capture my blood flow: pads or tampons.